bbkr/Metropolis/README.md

 [Metropolis–Hastings algorithm](https://en.wikipedia.org/wiki/Metropolis–Hastings_algorithm) is Markov chain Monte Carlo (MCMC) method for generating sequence of random samples from probability distribution function.

 It can be used to generate naturally looking data for applications testing and presentation.
 For example let's assume that you have software for online marketing campaigns.
 And you have to generate fake traffic (100 000 site visits) that occurred after campaign started 10 days ago to record tutorial for users.
 It's obvious that such traffic is not constant.
-After campaign start traffic is low, then it quickly gains momentum, reaches interest peak and slowly fades away.
+After campaign start traffic is low, then it quickly gains momentum, reaches interest peak and slowly fades away like this:

 ![Campaign traffic](/images/1.png)